 “Pondering is a little like considering and a little like thinking, but looser.
 To ponder, one must let the facts roll around the rim of the mind’s roulette wheel, coming to settle in whichever slot they feed pulled to.” ― Christopher Moore,

-I was cleaning an antique desk the other day and although I thought it was walnut, I wasn’t sure.
+Ponding comes naturally to some of us.
+While cleaning an antique desk the other day, I thought it was walnut, but I wasn’t sure.
 Just thinking that it might be walnut reminded me of my Uncle Alva’s walnut grove.
 There were probably about 20 black walnut trees growing in that one area of his back forty acres.
 Each year we would put on our gloves to harvest the nuts.
 Unlike some other varieties, black walnuts had to be cured, so there wasn’t an immediate treat.

 In fact, most of what Uncle Alva taught us about the woods seemed to be a lot of hard work, then we’d have to exercise what little patience children have and wait for the rewards.

 Not only did he have a walnut grove, but he tapped his maple trees as well.
 The wait for the snow candy didn’t seem as long as the wait for the walnuts to cure and enjoy in a black walnut cake, either.